The Entrance Facade from an 1803 hand-colored copper engraved print from "The Beauties of England and Wales"

 Built / Designed For: Admiral John Byng

-House & Family History: Wrotham is a Palladian house designed by Isaac Ware in 1754 and built for Admiral John Byng (fourth son of Admiral Sir George Byng), who was famously executed in 1757 after the failure of his inadequately equipped expedition to relieve Minorca from the French.
-He was tried by his own government for cowardice and negligence of duty, for which there was a mandatory death sentence.
+House & Family History: Wrotham is a Palladian house designed by Isaac Ware in 1754 to replace an earlier house, Strangeways, which itself was part of an Medieval estate named Pinchbank.
+The new house was built for Admiral John Byng (fourth son of Admiral Sir George Byng), who was famously executed in 1757 after the failure of his inadequately equipped expedition to relieve Minorca from the French.
+He was tried by his own government for cowardice and negligence of duty, for which there was a mandatory death sentence (he was executed by firing squad).
 This act of judicial murder prompted Voltaire's famous phrase "In this country it pays well, from time to time, to kill an Admiral to encourage the others."
-Wrotham is today still owned by the Byng family and is the largest privately-owned house in the Home Counties.
-The House is used frequently for the filming of movies and television programs.
-In the autumn of 2009 Simon Cowell held his 50th birthday party at Wrotham, with entertainment by Earth, Wind and Fire and nearly 400 guests, including Kate Moss, Ryan Seacrest, and Randy Jackson.
+The house suffered a serious fire in 1883 that gutted the interiors and was rebuilt exactly as it had been before the fire.
+Wrotham today remains owned by the Byng family and is the largest privately-owned house in the Home Counties.
+The house, which is very close to Elstree Studios, is frequently used for the filming of movies and television programs.
+In the autumn of 2009 Simon Cowell held his 50th birthday party at Wrotham, with entertainment by Earth, Wind & Fire and nearly 400 guests, including Kate Moss, Ryan Seacrest, and Randy Jackson.

 Collections: Pieter de Hooch's "Courtyard of a House in Delft" was sold at Christie's on December 11, 1992 for £4.4 million.
-A Boulle cabinet-on-stand, made in Paris circa 1680, and once in the collection at Wrotham, is today in the collection of the Fitzwilliam Museum, Cambridge.
+A Boulle cabinet-on-stand, made in Paris circa 1680, and once in the collection at Wrotham, is today in the collection of the Fitzwilliam Museum, Cambridge (see "Images" section).
 The giltwood cabinet features Egyptian style monopodia supports that were added circa 1795 and is an example of the highest level of furniture produced by Andre-Charles Boulle for the court of Louis XIV.

-Garden & Outbuildings: Wrotham is set in a park of 2,500 acres.
+Garden & Outbuildings: Wrotham is set in an estate of 2,500 acres.

 Country Life: XLIV, 404, 458, 462 [Pictures], 1918.